mmatyas/pegasus-frontend/README.md

 ## Donate

 Pegasus is a free and open source project, and will remain as one.
-If you would like to financially support me, you can use the following links.
+If you would like to provide financial support, you can use the following links.
 This is completely optional, but every contribution is much appreciated!

 [![PayPal](https://www.paypalobjects.com/webstatic/en_US/i/buttons/PP_logo_h_100x26.png)](https://paypal.me/MatyasMustoha)
 [![Liberapay](https://liberapay.com/assets/widgets/donate.svg)](https://liberapay.com/mmatyas/donate)